-Moreover, the portfolio will be spreading itself thin across different initiatives or investment areas and that’s not how you create impact.
-The Portfolio Kanban method will help you achieve your goals faster by concentrating resources and energy only on key initiatives and will transform your teams from being motionable to being actionable.
+Moreover, the portfolio will be spreading itself thin across different initiatives or investment areas and that’s now how you create impact.
+The Portfolio Kanban technique will help you achieve your goals faster by concentrating resources and energy only on key initiatives and will transform your teams from being motionable to being actionable.

 Kanban WIP Limits and Little’s Law